Bee Cards

 • Very rare

-• Only found in South England and parts of Wales
+• Only found in South England and and localised sites in Wales

-• Sand dunes, healthlands, slat-marshes, shingle beaches, chalk downs, brownfield sites
+• Habitat: sand dunes, health lands, salt-marshes, shingle beaches, chalk downs, brownfield sites

 Southern cuckoo bee